-Vehicle parking, loading and manoeuvring shall be provided on-site or within shared parking facilities where:
+Vehicle parking, loading and manoeuvring shall be provided on-site, or within shared parking facilities, where shall ensure that:

-a. safe and efficient access shall be provided;

-- b. use of off-site parking facilities shall not compromise pedestrian, cycle or public transportation, public safety, and the safe, efficient operation of the road network; and - c. for shared parking, a legally binding arrangement is established that protects ongoing access and use.
+- safe and efficient access shall be is provided; - b. use of off-site parking facilities shall will not compromise adversely affect pedestrian, cycle or public transportation, public safety, and the safe, efficient operation of the road network; and - c. for shared parking, a legally binding arrangement is established that protects ongoing access and use.